Which of the following are considered the four major types of bio... | Channels for Pearson+

 1

-Begin by understanding that biomolecules are organic molecules that are essential for life processes.
-They are typically large and complex, and they play critical roles in the structure and function of cells.
+Begin by understanding the definition of biomolecules.
+Biomolecules are organic molecules that are essential for the structure and function of living organisms.

-Carbohydrates are molecules composed of carbon, hydrogen, and oxygen, and they serve as a major energy source for cells.
-They include sugars and starches.
+Carbohydrates are molecules composed of carbon, hydrogen, and oxygen, and they serve as a primary energy source for cells.

-Lipids are a diverse group of hydrophobic molecules, including fats, oils, and steroids, that are important for energy storage, cell membrane structure, and signaling.
+Lipids are a diverse group of hydrophobic molecules, including fats, oils, and steroids, that play roles in energy storage and cell membrane structure.

 Watch next